 Castle Branch offers the Graduate Nursing Student Academy (GNSA) Scholarship in recognition of graduate students who are performing outstanding work in the effort to advance the nursing profession with innovation, leadership, and mentoring.
 They award two $2,500 scholarships per semester for a total of four scholarships per year.
 The application deadlines are September 30 and December 30.
-Applicants must be currently enrolled as a graduate student at an American Association of Colleges of Nursing (AACN) school.
+Applicants must be currently enrolled as graduate students at an American Association of Colleges of Nursing (AACN) school.
 The applicant must be a member of GNSA.
 The membership is free.
 Applicants must be US citizens or permanent residents.
-Applicants must include one academic or personal reference and a 500 word essay detailing how they contribute to nursing through innovation, leadership, and/or peer mentoring.
+Applicants must include one academic or personal reference and a 500-word essay detailing how they contribute to nursing through innovation, leadership, and/or peer mentoring.
 AACN verifies the academic standing of any student that is selected for the scholarship.

 GNSA provides resources to graduate and doctorate nursing students such as programs and services.
-GNSA has a commitment to support graduate students who are preparing for careers as faculty members, researchers, advanced practice registered nurses, clinical nurse leaders, policy experts, and healthcare administrators.
+GNSA has a commitment to supporting graduate students who are preparing for careers as faculty members, researchers, advanced practice registered nurses, clinical nurse leaders, policy experts, and healthcare administrators.

 Deadline: Sept 30 and Dec 30